earkevin11/Automate-Infrastructure-Provisioning-Terraform-with-Gitlab-CI-CD/README.md

 <img width="1231" height="534" alt="image" src="https://github.com/user-attachments/assets/7f6d25a4-69f3-4858-87d6-c24361378434" />

+# Frequently asked questions?

 ## Why init and plan run on the MR first?
 When you open a Merge Request, GitLab triggers a pipeline on your feature branch.
 The purpose of running init and plan at this stage is so that you and your team can review what Terraform is going to change BEFORE it gets merged to main.

 Think of it like a preview:
 feature branch MR pipeline
-├── init  ← sets up Terraform, confirms backend connects └── plan  ← shows exactly what will be created/changed/destroyed
+- init  ← sets up Terraform, confirms backend connects
+- plan  ← shows exactly what will be created/changed/destroyed

 You can click into the plan job logs and see output like:
 + azurerm_resource_group.rg will be created